Electrostat-Lab/Cross-platform-template/README.md

 # CrossPlatformModule

 A Demo showing how to create a cross platform game on Android & Desktop using JMonkeyEngine.

-# Uses gradle 6.7.1, to support java-8 on android studio 4.2.0, you can upgrade to gradle-7.2.1 and use AGP-7 as you like.
+Note : The project uses gradle 6.7.1, to support java-8 on android studio 4.2.0, you can upgrade to gradle-7.2.1 and use AGP-7 as you like.

 # Modules :